exponea/exponea-ios-sdk/Documentation/in-app-messages.md

     let trackActions: Bool = false

-    // This method will be called when an in-app message action is performed func inAppMessageAction(with message: InAppMessage, button: InAppMessageButton?, interaction: Bool) {
+    // This method will be called when an in-app message action is performed func inAppMessageClickAction(message: InAppMessage, button: InAppMessageButton) {
        // Here goes your code
+       // Method called when action button has been clicked by user.
-       // On in-app click, the button contains button text and button URL and the interaction is true
+       // The button contains button text and button URL }

+    // This method will be called when an in-app message is closed func inAppMessageCloseAction(message: InAppMessage, button: InAppMessageButton?, interaction: Bool) {
+        // Here goes your code
+        // Method called when in-app message has been closed.
+        // On in-app close by click on CANCEL button:
+        //  - the `button` is not null
+        //  - the `button` contains button text
+        //  - the `interaction` is true
+        // On in-app close with default interaction by user (close button, dismiss, etc...):
+        //  - the `button` is null
+        //  - the `interaction` is true
-       // On in-app close, the button is null, and the interaction is false.
+        // On in-app close without interaction by user (in-app message timeout)
+        //  - the `button` is null
+        //  - the `interaction` is false
     }

     // Method called when in-app message is shown.